 The applicant has indicated that they canvased the neighbourhood, and held a public meeting on August 22, 2018 in order to comply with the public consultation procedures of Development Application Procedures and Fees Bylaw, 2012, No. 2791.

 ALTERNATIVES:

-- 1. Council read Bylaw No. 2948 a first and second time, and direct staff to schedule a Public Hearing. - 2.
+- 1. That Council give Bylaw No. 2948 second reading as amended, and direct staff to schedule a Public Hearing. - 2.
 Council postpose consideration of Bylaw No. 2948 pending receipt of additional information.